robert-laws/learning-june-2019-modern-javascript-bootcamp-2019/README.md

 Both names are for the same thing, the 2015 implementation of the ECMAScript standard.

+## Two types of changes within ES6

+1. Syntactic Sugar - reduced amount of code written
+2. New Features - add new functionality to JavaScript

 ## Array Helper Methods

 * forEach